UniMath/agda-unimath/src/group-theory/isomorphisms-abelian-groups.lagda.md

       ( f)
 ```

-### The predicate of being an equivalence of groups
+### The predicate of being an equivalence of abelian groups

 ```agda
 module _